nguyenloc2410/mips_32_interrupt/README.md

 </div>

 # 2. Approach <br/>
-In this project, we going to separate each block of RISC-V Processor and implement it as well.
+In this project, we going to separate each block of MIPS Processor and implement it as well.
 So each specific block is listed as follows: <br/>
 * Program Counter (PC)<br/>
 * Instruction Memory <br/>
 * Register File <br/>